ayushsubedi/AWS-DAS-C01-certification/2_storage_and_data_management/s3/1_overview.md

   - 3-63 characters long
   - cannot be an IP
   - must start with letter or number (letter needs to be lowercase)

+The following example bucket names are valid and follow the recommended naming guidelines:

+-   `docexamplebucket1`

+-   `log-delivery-march-2020`

+-   `my-hosted-content`

+The following example bucket names are valid but not recommended for uses other than static website hosting:

+-   `docexamplewebsite.com`

+-   `www.docexamplewebsite.com`

+-   `my.example.s3.bucket`

+The following example bucket names are *not* valid:

+-   `doc_example_bucket` (contains underscores)

+-   `DocExampleBucket` (contains uppercase letters)

+-   `doc-example-bucket-` (ends with a hyphen)

 - Objects (files) have a key.
 The key is the full path:
   - <bucket>/my_file.txt
   - <bucket>/first_folder/second_folder/my_file.txt